Блог

 The building's construction ran from 1818 to 1858 under architect Auguste de Montferrand, and its identity anchors the city's architectural world.
 Inside, vast artwork and intricate mosaics illuminate the domed interior–a hard-won fusion of European technique and Russian artistry.
 The site sits on an elevated platform near islands and bridges, offering a striking contrast between the exterior's gilding and the interior's subdued hues.

-Photography rules prioritize respect for spaces of worship and preservation.
-For photos, flash is generally prohibited inside; trips or drones are not allowed, and close-up shots of sacred objects should be avoided unless explicitly permitted.
+Photography rules prioritise respect for spaces of worship and preservation.
+For photos, flash is generally prohibited inside; tripods or drones are not allowed, and close-up shots of sacred objects should be avoided unless explicitly permitted.
 Exterior shots can be taken freely, with such limitations applying only when ceremonies are underway or when openings to public spaces are restricted.
 The most reliable approach is to shoot from the openings around the rotunda and from the viewpoint above the plaza, between the columns, to keep crowds manageable and the atmosphere respectful.

-For photos that reveal the cathedral’s golden scale, aim for the panoramic angle at evening or blue-hour moments when light spills across the domes and the water reflects the structure’s silhouette.
+For photos scale that reveals the cathedral's golden scale, aim for the panoramic angle at Evening or blue-hour moments when light spills across the domes and the water reflects the structure’s silhouette.
 The hotspots include the main dome, the lower galleries, and the broad exterior façades–best seen from the riverbank and the nearby island bridges.
-Such shots show the exterior’s grandeur and the interior’s intricate geometry in one frame, and they help convey the building’s identity as a landmark that connects several worlds of art and architecture.
+Such shots show the exterior’s grandeur and the interior’s intricate geometry in one frame, and they help convey the building's identity as a landmark that connects several worlds of art and architecture.